moyano83/Designing-Data-Intensive-Applications/README.md

 #### Partitioning Secondary Indexes by Term
 We can also construct a global index that covers data in all partitions (namely _term index_).
-A global index must also be partitioned, but it can be partitioned differently from the primary key index: the term we’re looking for determines the partition of the index, we can partition the index by the term itself, or using a hash of the term.
+A global index must also be partitioned, but it can be partitioned differently from the primary key index: the term we're looking for determines the partition of the index, we can partition the index by the term itself, or using a hash of the term.
  It is more efficient than the scatter/gather approach as only one partition is queried, the downside of a global index is that writes are slower and more complicated (a write on a document needs to modify several partitions